Phase asymmetry ultrasound despeckling with fractional anisotropic diffusion and total variation: THEORETICAL BACKGROUNDS

 PAS provides an absolute measure of the edge significance of points.
-The PAS metric varies from $0$ to $1$, taking $0$ (indicating no significance) in ideal smooth regions and taking $1$ (indicating a very significant edge point) at ideal step edges.
-In general, points at the same edge have the similar edge significance.
+The PAS metric varies from $0$ to $1$, taking $0$ (indicating non-edge significance) in ideal smooth regions and taking $1$ (indicating high edge significance) at sharp step edges.
+In general, points at the same edge have a similar edge significance.
 As the steepness of a step edge reduces, the PAS values of the edge points also reduce.
-Due to PAS being invariant to brightness or contrast, low contrast edges can be detected efficiently.
+Due to PAS being invariant to brightness or contrast, low-contrast edges can be detected efficiently.
 For the real ramp edges in ultrasound images, the PAS values of these edge points are less than $1$.